jifeng/jifeng.github.com/README.md

-# This is MK2
+# This is JIFENG blog

-Hello World!
+thank you for fengmk2' right